Floorp-Projects/Floorp/taskcluster/docs/how-tos.rst

 Custom Transforms
 `````````````````

-Most loaders apply a series of ":doc:`transforms <transforms>`" that start with
+Most loaders apply a series of ":ref:`transforms`" that start with
 an initial human-friendly description of a task and end with a task definition
 suitable for insertion into a Taskcluster queue.